 - this digital planner has a collection of 150+ built-in page templates that you can use to customize your digital planner (and that’s this article about)

 - this digital planner has 7 built-in notebooks that allow you to organize notes in chapters to find them later easily.

-I know that the 2022 Outline Planner will be the digital planner that will change the way you take notes, but it can also be overwhelming at first.
+I know that the 2023 Outline Planner will be the best digital planner template that will change the way you take notes, but it can also be overwhelming at first.
 So I’m here to help.

 Here are the main three steps to get started

 - Make three lists with the essential, relevant and nice to have notes that you need to capture

 - Get clear on which page it makes sense to write each note and add it in the dedicated box: yearly, monthly, weekly, daily, or notebook.